IFTTT/SparkleMotion/README.md

 * **[Zoom out effect](http://developer.android.com/training/animation/screen-slide.html)**: animates the target Views' alpha, scale and translation to achieve a zoom out effect when the page is scrolled.

 ## Custom animations
-SparkleMotion also supports customized animations through extending `Animation` class.
+Sparkle Motion also supports customized animations through extending `Animation` class.
 There are 3 methods in `Animation` class that you might be interested:

 * `onAnimate(View v, float offset, float offsetInPixel)`: main method to override to provide customized animation.
 The `offset` value is ranged within [-1, 1].
 * `onAnimateOffScreenLeft(View v, float offset, float offsetInPixel)` (optional): this method will be called when `offset` < -1, which means the page is currently to the left of the screen.